Cartoons are doing what so many could not: Unifying Muslims across the globe.

 However, no right is absolute.
 There are always limitations and exceptions.

 I can express myself by screaming, for as long as I wish, but not to the detriment of my neighbours.
-Similarly, I can publish whatever I want, as long as I don?t tarnish anyone?s reputation by spreading lies or promote hatred against anyone.
+Similarly, I can publish whatever I want, as long as I do not tarnish anyone’s reputation by spreading lies or promote hatred against anyone.

-I can even publicly express damaging, unflattering comments about someone, as long as they?re in the public interest and I don?t do it with malice.
+I can even publicly express damaging, unflattering comments about someone, as long as they are in the public interest and I do not do it with malice.

 a) He was a terrorist.